-From going on a ‘death walk’ over a valley to some of the best hiking in the UK, here are some amazing adventures you’ve just got to have in the Lake District, England
+From going on a terrifying ‘death walk’ over a valley to some of the best hiking in the UK, here are some amazing adventures in the Lake District, England!

-Well let me tell you now – if you’re into your adventures then the Lake District is the place for you!
+Let me tell you now – if you’re into your adventure activities then the Lake District is the place for you!

-Yes it’s got the hiking, but you can also do pretty much every water sport imaginable (I’m a little bit gutted I didn’t do any wakeboarding while I was in the Lakes), and the Via Ferrara Xtreme tour is one of the craziest climbing experiences I’ve ever had in my life.
+Yes it’s got the hiking, but you can also do pretty much every water sport imaginable (I’m a little bit gutted I didn’t do any wakeboarding while I was in the Lakes).
+Also, the Via Ferrara Xtreme tour is one of the craziest climbing experiences I’ve ever had in my life.

-If you’re looking for some amazing adventures to have in the Lake District then you can’t go wrong with any of these.
+So, if you’re looking for some amazing adventures in the Lake District then you can’t go wrong with any of these.

-At Honister you can two things – buy some slate from the last working slate mine in England, or hang off the side of a mountain for three hours and walking over a high wire that’ll reduce even the toughest people to nervous wrecks.
+At Honister you can two things.
+1) Buy some slate from the last working slate mine in England, or 2) hang off the side of a mountain for three hours and walk over a high wire that’ll reduce even the toughest people to nervous wrecks.

-Using the original miners tracks up the mountain, there are two Via Ferrata (which means iron way) routes to choose from – the original route or the Xtreme route.
+Using the original miners tracks up the mountain, there are two Via Ferrata routes to choose from – the original route or the Xtreme route.

 I did the Xtreme route, and well, it was pretty extreme!